A resolver is a library which helps in locating a module by its absolute path. A module can be required as a dependency

 Every filesystem access is cached so that multiple parallel or serial requests to the same file occur faster.
 In watch mode, only modified files are evicted from the cache.
 If watch mode is off, then the cache gets purged before every compilation.

-See Resolve API to learn more on the configuration options mentioned above.
+See Resolve API to learn more about the configuration options mentioned above.